Daemon-Solutions/tf-aws-remote-gateway/README.md

 - The certificate name must match the domain name, the domain name must be available in r53 as public hosted zone.

 - The certificate must be in pfx format, stored in a "certs" directory in the terraform directory.
+It is best practice to keep the certs folder local to avoid storing in GIT repository.

 - Use an s3 resource to upload the the certificate, you can then reference the bucket and object id's when calling the module.